pgxn/docker-pgxn-tools/README.md

 ```
 Installs the specified version of PostgreSQL from the [PostgreSQL Apt] community
 repository, as well as any additional Debian core or PostgreSQL packages passed
 as subsequent arguments.
-It then starts the cluster on port 5432 with the
+It then starts the cluster on port 5432 with the system
-`en_US.UTF-8` locale and trust authentication enabled.
-If you need the cluster
+locale ane encoding (`C.UTF-8` by default) and trust authentication enabled.
+If
-configured with a specific locale (for collation predictability, for example),
+you need the cluster configured with a specific locale (for collation
-set the `$LANG` environment variable before calling `pg-start`.
+predictability, for example), set the `$LANG` environment variable before
+calling `pg-start`.

 ### [`pg-build-test`]